ACTION ALERTS

 ACTIONS

 Make your health voice heard!
-Tell Mayor Breed and the Supervisors that the City of San Francisco must do its part to address climate change by incorporating climate goals and actions into every aspect of city planning and to ensure the Climate Plan is fully funded.
+Tell Mayor Lurie and the Supervisors that the City of San Francisco must do its part to address climate change by incorporating climate goals and actions into every aspect of city planning and to ensure the Climate Plan is fully funded.

-1. CALL: Please call your Supervisors
+1. CALL and EMAIL: Please call your Supervisors and Mayor Lurie’s office.

 MORE INFO about the battle to gain funding for SF’s Climate Plan: